revx0012/vscode-linux/README.md

 you can either you can install it in your linux machine or proot (only on termux) go around the folder and see

-# are the commands different?

-no, they are the same commands.

 # Note